Automatic sky capture

 What it does

-Horizon periodically captures the full sky throughout the day and night, building a visual record of changing conditions overhead.
+Horizon captures the full sky on a schedule, day and night, building a continuous visual record of the conditions overhead.

 Check recent images and sky history from your phone or desktop, without needing to be outside or near the camera.